hadalak/OpenX-internship-task-JS/README.md

-# OpenX internship taks - JavaScript
+# OpenX internship task - JavaScript

 Task 1: Create a data structure which is able to represent the following model (assume that node values